-Once you have the monthly cost you work backward from their and know exactly how much you need to have on hand, and how much you would need to make to maintain it indefinitely.
+Once you have the monthly cost you work backward from there and know exactly how much you need to have on hand, and how much you would need to make to maintain it indefinitely.

-In other parts of the world you may be surprised at how cheap it can be, and how far the dollar can take you.
+In other parts of the world, you may be surprised at how cheap it can be, and how far the dollar can take you.

 Maybe your dream trip or lifestyle is somewhat expensive, maybe it isn’t.
-The first step to is knowing what you want, and what it will cost.
+The first step is knowing what you want, and what it will cost.
 At least now you’ve got a good idea of how to save for a how trip or long-term travel and how to make it actually happen (not just dream about it).

 Wish you could travel more?
 Click here to grab my free resources for affordable, long-term travel.